Jane Hill

 Jane Amanda Hill (born 10 June 1969 in Eastbourne, Sussex) is an English newsreader working for the BBC.
-She is one of the main presenters for BBC News, and is the main presenter on the BBC News at One and the BBC News at Five, as well as regularly presenting the BBC Weekend News, BBC News at Ten and BBC News at Six.
-She also occasionally presents The World Tonight on BBC Radio 4 and is whilst presenting BBC News at Five on Fridays on the BBC News Channel which includes The Film Review with Mark Kermode.
+She is one of the main presenters for BBC News, and is the main presenter on the BBC News at One, as well as regularly presenting the BBC Weekend News, BBC News at Ten and BBC News at Six.
+She also presents The World Tonight on BBC Radio 4.

 Early life

 Jane Amanda Hill was born on 10 June 1969 in Eastbourne, Sussex.
 She was privately educated at Micklefield School in East Sussex.
 She went on to study politics at Queen Mary and Westfield College, University of London, and graduated in 1991 with a Bachelor of Arts (BA) degree.

 She worked part-time for local BBC Radio in paid and voluntary positions from 1986 to 1991.
 Her first job was at a local radio station as a junior music correspondent, but she knew little about the local indie bands.
 After graduating, she worked as an assistant and researcher to Senate Democrats, at the Democratic National Headquarters in Washington.
 She joined the BBC full-time at the end of 1991.